 You’re up-to-date, but still having problems.

 Check some of the common culprits that may cause the Covenant Eyes app to crash or report improperly.

 If you noticed your Covenant Eyes app having problems shortly after an update to the Android operating system, simply uninstall and reinstall the Covenant Eyes app.
-(This works for many apps, not just for Covenant Eyes.
+This works for many apps, not just for Covenant Eyes.
 (You must have Android 6, or higher, in order to use the Covenant Eyes app.)
 After reinstalling Covenant Eyes, you will need to follow the steps to exclude the app from the battery optimizer.

 Blue light filter

 Many Android devices come with a blue light filter built in; the goal of the filter is to reduce eye strain.
 To see if your phone is utilizing a blue light filter, pull down from the top of your screen to view your notifications and buttons (like WiFi and Bluetooth.) and look for the blue light filter.
 On some devices, this setting is called Night Light.
 In addition to the blue light filter built in to the operating system, many users also download light filtering apps.
 These features need to be disabled when installing the Covenant Eyes VPN.
 Afterwards, you may re-enable them.

 Most Android devices come with a built-in battery optimizer.
 This serves the purpose of disabling apps that run frequently to preserve battery life.
 Being that Covenant Eyes runs constantly to monitor and protect your device, it’s not surprising to see a battery optimizer disrupt or disable Covenant Eyes.
 Here are some steps for finding and excluding Covenant Eyes from the Android 10 battery optimizer.
 If your device is using Android 9, use these instructions.

 Task killer apps